 - Showcase your leadership and management acumen through softer skills and “good fit” attributes, and link them to your value proposition.

 - Personalize your C-A-Rs stories and use them to reinforce your brand attributes and key strengths.

-- Generate chemistry around how you use your key personal attributes, passions, strengths, and motivated skills to make things happen for employers.
+- Generate chemistry around your personal brand.
+Tell people how you use your key personal attributes, passions, strengths, and motivated skills to make things happen for employers.

 - Help employers connect with you and envision you on the job, having a positive impact.